 Marlyn Twitchell, Treasurer

 is an independent legal and campaign consultant for nonprofit organizations and foundations.
-She has a long history of using her legal skills to protect the environment through her roles as the Executive Director of the Campion Foundation, Environmental Litigation Director of the National Audubon Society, and Associate Attorney at Earthjustice.
+She has a long history of using her legal skills to protect the environment through her roles as attorney with Earthjustice, Environmental Litigation Director of the National Audubon Society, and director of a regional foundation.
 She received her JD from Lewis and Clark Law School in Portland, OR.
 Marlyn joined the TFF Board in 2011.

 Emily Cousins, Secretary

-works in strategic communications for the Natural Resources Defense Council, a leading nonprofit organization that uses science, law, and policy to protect the environment.
+is the director of strategic communications for the International Boreal Conservation Campaign, which seeks to protect and sustainably manage Canada’s Boreal Forest–the largest intact forest left on the planet.
+Before joining IBCC, Emily worked for the Natural Resources Defense Council, a leading nonprofit organization that uses science, law, and policy to protect the environment.
 Emily has written extensively about climate change, clean energy, and public health for national publications and online platforms.
-Diagnosed with breast cancer at the age of 32, Emily also writes about life after cancer and advocates for young survivors through Stupid Cancer and other organizations.
+Diagnosed with breast cancer at the age of 32, Emily has also written about life after cancer and advocates for young survivors through Stupid Cancer and other organizations.
 Emily received her BA from Harvard University.
 She moved to Seattle in 2011 after living on the Navajo Nation in Northern Arizona, and now resides in Ballard with her husband and two children.

 Dr. Jennifer Klein